GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistics-concepts.rst.txt

 and hence your conclusions.
 Weary and vigilant attention is required to suss out these influential data points and decide what is to be done about them.
 And what if you have **missing data** that's not even available to look at?
 Will you impute the missing data?
-With how much sophistication?
+If so, with how much sophistication?
-Will you simply disregard samples with missing entires?
-As you can see, there are many questions and, unfortunately, too few answers.
+Or will you simply disregard samples with missing entires?
+As you can see, there are many questions and, unfortunately, very often too few answers...

 .. note::